 iii = G# Minor

 vii = D# diminished (mostly used in jazz)

-The remaining chords are the A chord which is the fourth, a common chord to go to or return from “I”.
+The remaining chords are the A chord which is the fourth of the E Scale or the 5th of the D Major Scale.
+Both are common chords to go to or return from to the tonic (I).

 The bridge mellows out with a minor chord and another minor to major change.
 Again this is done because it adds a tension to the song and typical in pop music.
 Still, the root note of each chord is taken from the E major scale and musically to your ear it makes sense.